What is chronic pelvic pain?

 - Bowel movements

-- Tampon insertion (they may feel nerve sensitivity and muscle spasm)
+- Tampon insertion (may cause nerve sensitivity and muscle spasm)

-When should my daughter see a doctor about pelvic pain?
+When is it time to see a doctor about pelvic pain?

-Your daughter should see her doctor if pelvic pain is not relieved with over-the-counter medicines or currently prescribed medicines from her doctor.
+Visit the doctor if pelvic pain is not relieved with over-the-counter medicines or currently prescribed medicines from you or your child’s doctor.

-What tests are used to diagnose pelvic pain?
+What tests do we use to diagnose pelvic pain?

-Chronic pelvic pain can be diagnosed in a variety of ways:
+We can diagnose chronic pelvic pain in a variety of ways:

 - A physical exam is usually done without the need for a pelvic exam.